mollerdaniel/go-quinyx/README.md

 # go-quinyx
-go-github is a Go client library for accessing the Quinyx REST API
+go-quinyx is a Go client library for accessing the Quinyx REST API